 Student Dress Code

 Students should be comfortable and dress safely for school.
 Shoes appropriate for outdoor movement and physical activity should be worn.
 Halter tops, tube tops, spaghetti straps, midriff shirts or clothing that leaves the body bare are NOT allowed at school.
 Shirts that are longer than shorts should not be worn over shorts.
 Shorts and skirts should reach the end of fingertips when the arms are extended at the sides.
 Dress should be appropriate for weather.
 Remember, classrooms are air-conditioned so students may want to bring a jacket/sweater.
-Offensive language, gestures, or inappropriate slogans printed on clothing, and baggy or ill-fitting pants which expose undergarments are NOT permitted; additionally, seasonal hair coloring is not allowed.
+Offensive language, gestures, or inappropriate slogans printed on clothing, and baggy or ill-fitting pants which expose undergarments are NOT permitted.
 A dress code is in place for students, staff and parents to foster a learning environment that carries out the mission of our school.

 Backpacks with wheels are NOT allowed at KLES.
 These rolling packs are a hazard to other children while walking in the hallways.